Devlogerio/Puryspace/README.md

 Run the server using (node server/server.js) in the terminal Open the page on localhost://port (the port is 2000)

+## Reason of being open source
+Github private repository is forbidden in my country so I decided to make all of my games open source for public

 ## Contact:
 Made by: Cena Abachi ---
 Mail: devloger.io@gmail.com ---